 First, you need to make your way to Yogyakarta.
 It’s a major Indonesian city, so there are plenty of options to chose from.
 You can fly directly from Bali or Jakarta or if you prefer trains, you can get one from any Java city to Yogyakarta from here.

 If you like to travel in style, Villa Borobudur Resort is your place.
-With its spacious verandas, private pools and panoramic rainforest view, the only downside of the Villa Borobudur Resort, is that you’d love your hotel so much, you may not want to leave too see the temple.
+With its spacious verandas, private pools, and panoramic rainforest view, the only downside of the Villa Borobudur Resort, is that you’d love your hotel so much, you may not want to leave to see the temple.

 Sarasvati Borobudur got everything you need without having to splurge for it.
-Cozy rooms, swimming pool, private parking and even Javanese art classes are offered.
-The best thing is that the hotel is situated right next to the temple so that you won’t miss the sunrise for sure!
+Cozy rooms, a swimming pool, private parking, and even Javanese art classes are offered.
+The best thing is that the hotel is situated right next to the temple so that you won’t miss the sunrise experience!

 For the budget traveler, there are plenty of homestays in the area.
 I stayed in the Ada Homestay, and I enjoyed it.
-At 10 minutes walking distance from the temple, it has a perfect location and very helpful host who gave me a map of the area and answered all of my questions.
+Just 10 minutes away from the temple, it has a perfect location and a very helpful host who gave me a map of the area and answered all of my questions.

 Borobudur prices and working hours

-Regular working hours of Borobudur are from 6 AM to 5 PM.
+The regular working hours of Borobudur are from 6:30 AM to 5:00 PM.

-How to see the sunrise without paying extra?
+How to enjoy the Borobudur sunrise without paying extra?

 If you decided to stay at Yogyakarta, the easiest way to visit Borobudur is via a tour.
 Here are some options: